Two charged after greyhound carcasses found

 A 71-year-old man has been charged with the unlawful possession of a firearm and a 64-year-old-woman, who is also a licensed greyhound trainer, has been charged with the unlawful possession of a firearm and obstructing police.

-The pair were charged after the joint Queensland Police Service and RSPCA Greyhound Racing Inquiry Taskforce executed a search warrant on a Bundaberg property after the RSPCA were originally tipped off about the mass dumping sire near Coonar, Queensland.
+The pair were charged after the joint Queensland Police Service and Greyhound Racing Taskforce executed a search warrant on a Bundaberg property after the RSPCA were originally tipped off about the mass dumping sire near Coonar, Queensland.

 The Taskforce was established to investigate acts of animal cruelty within the industry in response to the gruesome ABC Four Corners program titled ‘Making A Killing' which exposed the horrendous act of live-baiting within the sport.
-In total, 36, greyhound trainers were suspended in Queensland in the weeks following the program going to air, with six of those later being issued with lifetime bans.
+In total, 36, were suspended in Queensland in the weeks following the program going to air, with six of those later being issued with lifetime bans.

-Detective Superintendant Mark Ainsworth said the greyhounds may have been dumped in the area over a period of time prior to the Four Corners program.
+Detective Superintendant Mark Ainsworth said the greyhounds may have been in the area over a period of time prior to the Four Corners program.
 He also said initial investigations indicate the greyhounds may have been shot before they were dumped in the open reserve, with a number of .22 calibre ammunition shells located in the area and some remains indicating single gunshot wounds had been inflicted.

 Police said there had been no attempt to bury the carcasses, but wild fire had swept through the area recently, with police now investigating the possibility they were deliberately lit.